 - At the Faculty of Sciences and Technology in Vandoeuvre-lès-Nancy

-- At the INRA Nancy-Lorraine campus in Champenoux
+- At the INRAE Nancy-Lorraine campus in Champenoux

 IAM’s functional structure organizes research into three teams; two are located in Champenoux while the third is situated in Vandoeuvre-lès-Nancy.